suniyao/personal-website/public/posts/chord-29-overtone-41-notes-116.md

 but i cannot tell whether missing the chance to see old friends should be accompanied by a sense of relief (still, i did try my best to be on time). i avoid having general connections with old friends. i miss them, and i do want to stay in touch, but my fear of “what if i won’t appreciate her updated version” weighs much more. what if we may have really changed based on completely different life traces, and our views and interests are just mutually exclusive? i build up perfect versions for people i know and they are static, and they are outdated, and as i avoid face-to-face interactions with them they are never going to get updated.

-~~fortunately, or unfortunately, whatever, this is at least not the case for my 12-year friend because we really are just as childish as we were in primary school and i feel safe enough that neither of us is going to change~~ _ ~~rapidly~~_
+~~fortunately, or unfortunately, whatever, this is at least not the case for my 12-year friend because we really are just as childish as we were in primary school and i feel safe enough that neither of us is going to change _rapidly_~~

-but did i change a lot from who i was 3 years ago? definitely yes. i got bored of pressing shift at the beginning of every sentence and every “I” (something i wondered a lot since primary school is what’s special about “I” that you have to capitalize it); i just purchased a mouse to learn blender and got used to it; i tried to reflect and record more than i did before; i started value liberal arts more (which is tough but i at least tried to convince myself that yes they are interesting!!); i got better at piano freestyling and song transcribing, and my left hand got bigger[^6]; i now prefer to made new friends with different intended majors because i can get more inspirations from them; i care less of how people view me[^7];i also learned that making myself looking unhinged sometimes acts as a camouflage.
+but did i change a lot from who i was 3 years ago? definitely yes. i got bored of pressing shift at the beginning of every sentence and every “I” (something i wondered a lot since primary school is what’s special about “I” that you have to capitalize it); i just purchased a mouse to learn blender and got used to it; i tried to reflect and record more than i did before; i started value liberal arts more (which is tough but i at least tried to convince myself that yes they are interesting!!); i got better at piano freestyling and song transcribing, and my left hand got bigger[^6]; i now prefer to made new friends with different intended majors because i can get more inspirations from them; i care less of how people view me[^7]; i also learned that making myself looking unhinged sometimes acts as a camouflage.

 monthly updates: